top of page

 Introduction

-When Mary visited Elizabeth in the Judean hill country in Hebron, she traveled about 100 miles (161 kilometers) due south from Nazareth (see Luke 1:39-40).
-Hebron was a city of priests dating from the time of Joshua, who entered the Promised Land and established the kingdom of Israel (see Josh.
-11:21; 21:11, 13).
-Mary spent about three months with Elizabeth before returning to her home in Galilee.
-Why did Luke mention this trip in his gospel?
-It both established a connection between Jesus and his cousin, John the Baptist, and reinforced his claim to the royal house of David.
-Mary needed emotional support from Elizabeth, which was perhaps hard to come by while living with disapproving and scandalized parents.
+When Mary visited Elizabeth in the Judean hill country near Hebron, she traveled about 100 miles (161 kilometers) south from Nazareth (Luke 1:39–40).
+Hebron had been a city of priests since the time of Joshua, who entered the Promised Land and helped establish the kingdom of Israel (Josh.
+11:21, 21:11, 13).
+Mary stayed with Elizabeth for about three months before returning home to Galilee.

 Courtesy of www.LumoProject.com